elaynelemos/lpic1-glossary/terms.md

 **FAT:** short for File Allocation Table.
 It is a file system developed for hard drives that originally used 12 or 16 bits for each cluster entry into the file allocation table.
 It is used by the operating system to manage files on hard drives and other computer systems. _[(source)](https://www.techopedia.com/definition/1369/file-allocation-table-fat)_

+**Filesystem:** in computing, file system controls how data is stored and retrieved.
+In other words, it is the method and data structure that an operating system uses to keep track of files on a disk or partition. _[(source)](https://www.partitionwizard.com/help/what-is-file-system.html)_

 **Firmware:** Program stored in a non-volatile memory chip attached to the motherboard, executed every time the computer is powered on.
 Unlike normal software, firmware cannot be changed or deleted by an end-user without using special programs, and remains on that device whether it's on or off. _[(1st source)](https://learning.lpi.org/en/learning-materials/101-500/101/101.2/101.2_01/)_ _[(2nd source)](https://www.computerhope.com/jargon/f/firmware.htm)_

+**GPT:** short for GUID Partition Table.
+It is a standard for formatting partition tables for storage media, for hard drives.
+GPT is a component of UEFI.
+However, GPT partitions can also be used – with restrictions – independently of UEFI.
+In this case it is necessary that the operating system used and the hard drive to be partitioned support the standard.
+Owing to various improvements related to it, today GPT has largely replaced the traditional partition style, MBR. _[(source)](https://www.ionos.com/digitalguide/server/configuration/what-is-a-guid-partition-table-gpt/)_

 **GRUB:** short for Grand Unified Bootloader.
 It is a complete program for loading and managing the boot process.
 It is the most common bootloader for Linux distributions. _[(source)](https://itsfoss.com/what-is-grub/)_